Sources: Cowboys fear torn ACL for Hitchens

 ARLINGTON, Texas -- The Dallas Cowboys fear starting middle linebacker Anthony Hitchens suffered a torn ACL in his right knee, sources said.

 Hitchens suffered the injury with 19 seconds left in the first half of Saturday night's preseason game against the Oakland Raiders.
-He will undergo additional testing, but if the diagnosis holds, then he would likely miss the season and need surgery.
+He will undergo additional testing, but if the diagnosis confirms the Cowboys' fears, then he would likely miss the season and need surgery.

-Asked if he knew it was an ACL tear, Cowboys owner Jerry Jones said: "I don't want to go there.
+Asked if he knew whether Hitchens' injury was an ACL tear, Cowboys owner Jerry Jones said: "I don't want to go there.
 All I know, though, is I don't like the way it sounds.
 They'll take a look at it again tomorrow.
 If it were going to put him down, it'd be an ACL tear."

 Hitchens started every game last year and was credited by the coaches with 104 tackles, 1.5 sacks, 4 tackles for loss, 5 quarterback pressures and 2 pass breakups.